andersonscreekps/andersonscreekps-website/content/our-school/story.md

 We are committed to developing strong links with the local community, hence our school motto is _"Learning with the Community"_.

 {{< image "/assets/img/1920x1080/20200610-104725.jpg" "Art class" >}}

+## My School

+You can find out more about our school profile, NAPLAN results, attendance and finances on the [My School website](https://www.myschool.edu.au/school/45019 "Anderson's Creek Primary School - My School").